 One of the most popular cat breeds in the world is the Domestic Shorthair, which is also commonly referred to as DSH.
 Other common names include house shorthair cat, shorthair household pet, or moggies, as they’re called across the pond.
 But this is not a single recognized breed.
 Rather, a Domestic Shorthair cat is one that has mixed ancestry.
 In fact, some might say that these kitties are the mutts of the feline world.
 They’re cute, loving, and smart, even though they don’t have a pedigree to prove it.

 A lack of pedigree doesn’t mean that these cats don’t boast a rich history.
 It is believed that the Domestic Shorthair was domesticated in ancient Egypt, around 2000 BC.
 But the breed did not make its way to America until the Pilgrims took some of these cats on the Mayflower for purposes of rodent control.
 These furry hunters helped take care of vermin issues that settlers faced on their journey to the New World, and the rest is history.
 No longer viewed as independent hunters, cats of all breeds, including the Domestic Shorthair, are now beloved pets who make their human companions happy with their fun antics, loyalty, and love.

 One of the most popular cat breeds in the world is the Domestic Shorthair, which is also commonly referred to as DSH.

 Your domesticated feline companion is still a predator at heart.
 That’s why cats love playing with a variety of toys that allow them to unleash their inner hunter and satisfy this natural instinct.
 And if you were to let your cats go outside, you shouldn’t be surprised if they end up hunting down birds or rodents.
 In fact, the Domestic Shorthair has a strong hunting instinct and will gladly spend a few hours every day tracking down prey, even if it has been well fed and does not need to hunt in order to eat and survive—just another good reason to keep your cat indoors.

 Even though most cats have certain traits that they all share, each breed has something unique to bring to the table.
-This breed’s personality varies widely from one cat to the other.
-Again, this is the result of the fact that it is actually a mixed breed with various genes that can affect not only the cat’s appearance, but also its temperament.
-So while some cats may be quiet and shy, others are more outgoing, inquisitive, and talkative.
-Some have more energy, while others can be more laidback.
+This breed’s personality varies widely from one kitty to the other.
+Again, this is the result of the fact that the DSH is actually a mixed breed with various genes that can affect not only the cat’s appearance, but also its temperament.
+So, while some cats may be quiet and shy, others are more outgoing, inquisitive, and talkative.
+Some have more energy, while others can be more laid-back.
 Ultimately, though, a well-socialized kitten will grow up to be a great lifelong companion in any cat loving family.

 Because of their mixed ancestry, Domestic Shorthairs come in a wide range of colors and patterns.
 In terms of size, males are generally larger than females, but they all typically feature round heads, medium length tails, and round paws.

-These cats have well-proportioned bodies and, even though they can come in a wide range of sizes, they are generally medium, or average, in terms of height and weight.
+These cats have well-proportioned bodies and, even though they can come in a variety of sizes, they are generally medium, or average, in terms of height and weight.
 They can also be described as muscular, and their weight might range from around 6 pounds to 16 pounds, on average.

-The Domestic Shorthair comes in every color and pattern, including a variety of beautiful eye colors that include blue, green, and gold.
-Some may even have odd eyes, or one eye that is blue and another that is green, as an example.
+The Domestic Shorthair comes in every color and pattern, including a variety of beautiful eye colors that include blue, green, hazel, and gold.
+Some may even have odd eyes, or one eye that is blue and another that is yellow, as an example.
 The stunning eye colors often complement the coat color of the cat, giving these feline mutts a truly gorgeous appearance.

 Photo credit: karamysh/Bigstock; AZALIA/Bigstock